cibere/Flow.Launcher.Plugin.WordNikDictionary/README.md

 ### Autocomplete Miss-spelled Words
 If you misspell a word, wordnik dictionary uses a list of over 370 thousand words to try and figure out what you were trying to spell, and ranks them by how certain it is.
 > [!NOTE]
-> Important Note: The source for the list of words and definitions are different!
+> The source for the list of words and definitions are different!
 So there may be differences in the data.

 ![](Images/unknown_word_spellcheck_example.png)